 Tracy has attended Second for many years.
 She has been involved through the years in the FAME program, Spy Kids, VBS, and was a Sunday School teacher.
 Tracy is a member of PCUSA Administrative Personnel Association.
 She joined our church staff in 2012.
 Prior to that she was the Administrative Assistant at Grace Presbyterian Church in Little Rock.
-Tracy has two children, Gracie May attends the U of A in Fayetteville and Cassie and husband Hunter Fatheree and grandson Rivers and Easton who live in Texas.
+Tracy has two children, Gracie May who is attending the U of A in Fayetteville and Cassie and husband Hunter Fatheree and grandson Rivers and Easton who live in Texas.
 Tracy is also grandmother to Bella Grace May.
-She is support staff resource for the Belonging and Outreach Ministries, Personnel and Membership, Heritage , Nominating and the Session and Diaconate.
+She is support staff resource for the Belonging, Outreach, and Adult Education Ministries, Personnel, Session and Diaconate and membership records.

 Karin joined our staff as Child Care Coordinator in April of 2012.
 In November of 2014 she became an Administrative Associate.
 Karin is support staff for Contributions, Property Ministry and Environmental Stewardship.
 Before that, Karin was in banking for 12 years.
 She is married to Guy Howze and they have 6 children and several grandchildren.
 Karin brings a friendly, outgoing personality and top-notch organizational skills to the position of Administrative Associate and Childcare Coordinator and looks forward to working with all of the members and parents of Second Presbyterian Church.